Thundermouse/a_secret_project/README.md

 Course F033583's final project.
 To make collaborate easily, we use github to maintain our source code.
-Remember,because of opensource every group members should keep secret from others.
+Remember,because of opensource,every group members should keep secret from others.